 One of the many wonderful aspects of the internet is that it is open and accessible to everyone.
 In 2016, access to the internet was declared a basic human right by the Human Rights Council of the United Nations General Assembly.
 We now hold internet access to very high standards.
 However, in 1990, when the Americans with Disabilities Act (ADA) was signed into law, the handling of the internet was not taken into consideration.
 This has left the handling of ADA and how it pertains to websites vague and up for interpretation.
 Recent landmark court cases have paved the way towards what is required, but the requirements are changing rapidly.
+If a business’ website has been updated or edited since January 18th, 2018, it is subject to ADA compliance.

-Courts have frequently referenced this set of guidelines produced by the World Wide Web Consortium.
 The majority of what this set of guidelines covers are the considerations websites need to follow to ensure those who are impaired due to a visually, hearing, or physically impaired are able to navigate and utilize the website fully.
 There are three levels of compliance.

 - Level A is the most basic,